Residence permit for Spain

 For Individuals

-• Legal Residency: Access healthcare, education, and housing with a Spanish residency card.
+• Legal residency with access to healthcare, education, and housing

 For Employers